mozilla/version-control-tools/docs/hgmozilla/installing.rst

 files.
 When you clone from hg.mozilla.org, many of the larger repositories will be served from a CDN.
 This results in a faster and more reliable clone.

+Mercurial 4.1 will download zstandard-compressed bundles from hg.mozilla.org by default.
+These are substantially smaller than gzip-based bundles.